General Terms and Conditions

 26.3 In the event that the Client ceases, or threatens to cease, or disposes of or threatens to dispose of all or a substantial part of its business, Sueport shall be entitled to terminate the Contract forthwith.

-26.4 Sueport may terminate the Contract with immediate effect in the event of any material breach of its terms or conditions by the Client.
+26.4 Sueport may terminate the Contract within 28 days frmo teh incident date in the event of any material breach of its terms or conditions by the Client.
 Such termination shall not affect any right which any party terminating the Contract may have against the other as a consequence of the breach.

 26.5 In the event of any material breach of any condition or term of these Conditions Sueport may, as an alternative to immediate termination of the Contract, serve Notice on the party in breach requiring the breach to be remedied (if capable of remedy) within the period of 28 days.
 If the breach has not been remedied before the expiry of the specified period Sueport may terminate the Contract.